ICU4X Datagen

 Build.rs datagen

-Here we are generating the informations for locales "en"
+Here we are generating the information for locales "en"

 and "fr"